Doctoral Internship in Health Service Psychology

 Initial Assessment Appointments: Interns conduct three initial assessment appointments each week.
 During an IA, the intern will conduct a a brief clinical assessment, provide a case disposition for brief or long-term therapy, and provide appropriate on-campus and off-campus referrals.

-Group Therapy: Interns will co-facilitate one group each quarter throughout the year, and are required to co-facilitate a group with a senior staff member during fall quarter.
+Group Therapy: Interns will co-facilitate one group each quarter throughout the year and are required to co-facilitate a group with a senior staff member during fall quarter.
 There are a variety of groups offered by CAPS each quarter, and the intern will have the opportunity to work with different staff members co-facilitating groups during the year.
-A sample of the therapy groups offered by CAPS include: Eating Awareness, Grief and Loss, Understanding Myself and Others, Graduate Men’s Group, Graduate Women’s Groups, Undergraduate Women’s Group, Managing Social Anxiety, and Mindfulness Meditation.
+A sample of the therapy groups offered by CAPS include: Grief and Loss, Understanding Myself and Others, Graduate Men’s Group, Graduate Women’s Groups, Undergraduate Women’s Group, Anxiety Skills Group, and Mindfulness Meditation.
 Interns are encouraged to co-facilitate with a fellow intern or postdoctoral fellow by spring term, which provides the intern with an opportunity to develop groups in their own area of interest.

 Crisis Services/On-Call: Interns provide a 4.5-hour crisis shift per week in the daytime CAPS Crisis Services.
 They are paired with a senior staff member throughout the year.
 Interns evaluate students at risk, conduct crisis intervention and stabilization, provide consultation to staff, faculty, parents, and friends of students in distress, and provide on and off campus referrals for students coming into Crisis Services.